Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 - Judicial System: `SJC ka IT dept RIP`(Supreme Judicial Council ka IT dept Rest In Peace)
 - Economic System: `SJ F M H Z HOPE` ( Shahrukh Jatoi's Fucking Money Hurt Zahra,s HOPE)

+## Bethane ki strategy(In general Ideas):
+- Like Justice in Tawheed: Say Justice is attribute of Allah hence it is so and so ...

 ## Main Notes

 ## General Questions